Italian aircraft carrier Giuseppe Garibaldi: Construction

+Built by Fincantieri (Italcantieri) at the Monfalcone shipyards on the Gulf of Trieste, it was laid down on 26 March 1981, launched on 11 June 1983, and commissioned on 30 September 1985.

+Career

+Garibaldi was classed as an anti-submarine warfare carrier (ASW), and was based in Taranto.

 In 1999 with the Kosovo War in the Balkans, Italy committed Harrier AV-8B II+ fighters embarked aboard Giuseppe Garibaldi from 13 May to early June 1999.
 The planes carried out 30 sorties in 63 hours of flight.
 The aircraft used Mk 82 GBU-16 bombs and AGM-65 Maverick missiles.
 The Italian naval force, in addition to the aircraft carrier Giuseppe Garibaldi with her air group, included the Maestrale-class frigate Zeffiro.

 Following the attacks of 11 September 2001 and the war on terror declared by U.S. President Bush, Italy participated in Operation Enduring Freedom in Afghanistan.
-Giuseppe Garibaldi was engaged as the command ship of GRUPNAVIT I, 1 Italian Shipping Group, which also included Zeffiro, the patrol team and the airman supplier in Etna.
+Giuseppe Garibaldi was engaged as the command ship of GRUPNAVIT I, 1 Italian Naval Group, which also included Zeffiro, the patrol team and the airman supplier in Etna.
 The group set sail from Taranto on 18 November 2001.
 They trained in the Indian Ocean from 3 December 2001 to 1 March 2002 and returned to Taranto on 18 March 2002.
 During the mission, the AV-8B Harrier unit carried out 288 missions for a total of 860 hours of flight.
 Tasks carried out included interception/interdiction, sea and air support, and aircraft interdiction in Afghanistan.